apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 ```

-Set the device template named 'templateName' at path 'prefixPath'.
+Set the measurement template named 'templateName' at path 'prefixPath'.
 You should firstly create the template using

 ```